tuhinkarmakar3882/react-power-grid/README.md

 - `Header.scss`
 - `MoreFilters.scss`

 > These are all partial stylesheets.
 You can import only the bits and pieces you need.
-However, if you want to use all preconfigured styles, feel free to import the `index.scss`
+However, if you want to use all preconfigured styles, feel free to import the `PowerGrid.scss`

 ---